Simulating stochastic population dynamics: The Linear Noise Approximation can capture non-linear phenomena: The stochastic simulation algorithm (SSA)

 and $k$ to be the smallest integer with $k\leq r$ such that,

-Using the sampling procedure given by \eqref{eq:tausample} and \eqref{eq:jsample}, we are able to construct the SSA for paths of $\{\bY(t) \ | \ t\geq 0\}$ which evolve exactly according to \eqref{eq:rtc}.
-This is given in Algorithm \ref{alg:ssa}.
+Using the sampling procedure given by \eqref{eq:tausample} and \eqref{eq:jsample}, we are able to construct the SSA for paths of $\{\bY(t) \ | \ t\geq 0\}$ which evolve exactly according to \eqref{eq:rtc2}.
+This is written in Algorithm \ref{alg:ssa}.

 Here the output sequence $(t_j,\by_j)$, $j=1,2,\dots$, fully describes the evolution of a stochastic trajectory $\{\bY(t):0\leq t\leq T\}$.
-Note that $\bY(t)=\by(t_j)$ for $t_{j}\leq t<t_{j+1}$.
+Note that $\bY(t)=\by_j$ for $t_{j}\leq t<t_{j+1}$.
 These paths are exact consequences of the chemical physics of stochastic reaction networks and hence capture the true dynamics of the network.
 For further details see \cite{Gill76,Gill77}.
-Consequently, one can compare distributions of states simulated by a model to that by the SSA in order to test the statistical accuracy of the model.
+Consequently, one can compare distributions of states simulated by a model to those simulated by the SSA in order to test the statistical accuracy of the model.

 When performing the SSA simulations, we used the so-called \emph{thinning} method to reduce the computational memory used.
-That is, we used the Algorithm \ref{alg:ssa_thinning}.
+That is, we used Algorithm~\ref{alg:ssa_thinning}.

-This records the SSA generated states at the first reaction times after times $m\delta t$, $m=0,1,2,\dots,M$, for some large $M$ and fairly small $\delta t$.
-Furthermore, when we wish to compare SSA with pcLNA at specific times we use a smoothing spline interpolation to get the state of SSA (and similarly pcLNA) at specific time, say $t \in [(m-1)\delta t,m\delta t]$.
+This records the SSA generated states at the first reaction times after each $m\delta t$, $m=0,1,2,\dots,M$, for some large $M$ and fairly small $\delta t$.
+Furthermore, when we wish to compare SSA with pcLNA at specific times we use a smoothing spline interpolation to get the SSA state (and similarly pcLNA) at a specific time, say $t \in [(m-1)\delta t,m\delta t]$.